Social Entrepreneurship Internship Program

 An entrepreneurial experience with a nonprofit spin.

-The Qualcomm Social Entrepreneurship Internship Program at San Diego State University matches talented graduate business students with nonprofit organizations.
-SDSU graduate students are hungry for real-world experience in a dynamic environment where they can bring talent, expertise and entrepreneurial spirit to a project or initiative within your organization.
+The Social Entrepreneurship Internship Program at San Diego State University, supported by the Qualcomm Foundation, matches talented graduate business students with nonprofit organizations.
+SDSU graduate students are hungry for real-world experience in a dynamic environment where they can bring talent, expertise, and entrepreneurial spirit to a project or initiative within your organization.

 A SDSU MBA intern is capable of:

 |- developing marketing/fundraising strategy||- operations review and assessment|

 |- financial analysis & modeling||- implementing new initiatives|